Which is Better: Concrete or Fiberglass?

 Energy efficiency is an important consideration for environmentally conscious homeowners.

-• Fiberglass Pools: Fiberglass pools have excellent heat retention properties, which can reduce heating costs.
-This energy efficiency is a significant benefit for Fiberglass Pools, where maintaining a comfortable water temperature can be energy-intensive.
+- Fiberglass Pools: Fiberglass pools have excellent heat retention properties, which can reduce heating costs.
+This is a significant benefit in climates where maintaining a comfortable water temperature can be energy-intensive.
+Learn more about why fiberglass pools are warmer than concrete.

 Finding the Right Supplier